 The market for chemical distribution companies is still geared to growth.
 Manufacturing companies benefit from the competencies of distribution companies and assign them an important role in their marketing and sales strategies.
-Most often, the manufacturer can’t deliver all customers by themselves and provide their chemicals to the larger ones, whereas the distribution companies take care about medium-sized companies.
+Most often, the manufacturer can’t deliver all customers by themselves and provide their chemicals to the larger ones, whereas the distribution companies take care of medium-sized companies.
 However, the distribution of chemicals is not just a reaction to customer inquiries.
-The market evolves to a process in which distributors have to understand customers’ problems in order to offer a suitable solution.
-The anticipation of customer wishes and needs – what does the customer need even if is not explicitly said – is becoming increasingly important.
+The market evolves into a process in which distributors have to understand customers’ problems in order to offer a suitable solution.
+The anticipation of customer wishes and needs – what does the customer need even if it is not explicitly said – is becoming increasingly important.
 In recent years, chemical distribution has been shaped by a number of market trends that are still relevant.
-As already indicated above, an increasing importance of strategic partnerships between producers and their “core distributors” is indispensable.
+As already indicated above, the importance of strategic partnerships between producers and their “core distributors” is indispensable and increasing.
 We can conclude that Distributors can be seen as sales offices for manufacturers.
 This enables customers to get a higher level of service and a distinct product range and manufacturers to serve even more customers.
 Although the latter of course in an indirect fashion.

-By using distributors, customers can benefit from the advantages of a “one-stop shop” and realize cost advantages by purchasing many products from the same supplier in the same quality.
-Today, modern distribution companies even go beyond and offer additional value though added service.
+By using distributors, customers can benefit from the advantages of a “one-stop-shop” and realize cost advantages by purchasing many products from the same supplier in the same quality.
+Today, modern distribution companies even go beyond and offer additional value through added service.
 Established services are for example the mixing and blending of formulations, labeling as well as automatic reordering.
 Some companies also offer the development of new formulations.
 For example, Brenntag has its own Coatings, Cosmetics and Food laboratory in France.
-Another option is that they have acquired a manufacturer, so that the former distributor is already on the border become a producer.
+Another option is that they have acquired a manufacturer so that the former distributor is already on the border to become a producer.

 Online platforms are key

-Information must be available everywhere and at all times.
+The information must be available everywhere and at all times.
 With an intuitive online platform, this provides an ideal point of contact for the customer and distributors can better explore customer needs through interaction on your platform.
 This trend is a ‘race’ for digital connections with customers.
-This data and the knowledge gained from it can in turn strengthen their own position in negotiations or regular reports with manufacturers and in turn contribute to the optimization of production for the manufacturer, who can better assess the market situation.
+This data and the knowledge gained from it can, in turn, strengthen their own position in negotiations or regular reports with manufacturers and in turn contribute to the optimization of production for the manufacturer, who can better assess the market situation.
 The combination of these market trends and their interactions will lead to an accelerated change in the market structures of chemical distribution.

 The customer and you

-By personalized marketing, customers will also be addressed more directly, resulting in greater customer loyalty.
+With personalized marketing, customers will be addressed more directly, which results in greater customer loyalty.
 However, simple email campaigns are not enough.
-Rather, the customer solutions must be presented directly to them.
+Rather, customer solutions must be presented directly to them.
 This can be done, for example, through after-sales services, which draw attention to the company’s own services.
 By pointing out their services, the customer is aware of the added value without any additional costs.
-This in turn can bind the customer to the company even more.
-The importance of value-added services in chemical distribution has long been undisputed and is likely to increase further due to the market trends described with regard to competitiveness and value creation.
+This, in turn, can bind the customer to the company even more.
+The importance of value-added services in the chemical distribution has long been undisputed and is likely to increase further due to the market trends described with regard to competitiveness and value creation.
 The mere “resale” of standard products without value-added services or information will hardly be sufficient for distributors in the future.